lerna-lite/lerna-lite/packages/version/README.md

 When run with this flag, `lerna version` will create an official GitHub or GitLab release based on the changed packages.
 Requires `--conventional-commits` to be passed so that changelogs can be generated.

-> **Note** to avoid creating too many "Version bump only for package x" when using independent mode, you could enable the option `--skip-bump-only-release`
+> **Note** to avoid creating too many "Version bump only for package x" when using independent mode, you could enable the option `--skip-bump-only-releases`

 ### `--create-release-discussion <name>`